 Change in interpersonal factors associated with passive suicide ideation.

-Thwarted Belongingness and Perceived Burdensomeness are two factors associated with passive suicide ideation.
-Based on our study's conceptual framework, these two factors are mechanisms of change targeted by IPT-A LAZOS.
-The Interpersonal Needs Assessment (INQ-15) measures the extent to which individuals believe they belong (i.e., thwarted belongingness; TB) or perceive themselves as a burden to others (i.e., perceived burdensomeness; PB).
-The INQ-15 showed good internal consistency for TB (0.88) and PB (0.78) among Spanish adolescents aged 12-19 (Perez Rodriguez et al., 2022).
-We will use this scale to assess whether TB and PB move in the right direction.
+Thwarted Belongingness (TB) and Perceived Burdensomeness (PB) are two factors associated with passive suicide ideation.
+These two factors are mechanisms of change targeted by the intervention.
+The Interpersonal Needs Assessment (INQ-15) measures the extent to which individuals believe they belong (i.e., TB using 9 items) or perceive themselves as a burden to others (i.e., PB using 6 items), which are scored separately, one for TB and one for PB.
+Scholars use either the sum score or the average.
+This study will use mean scores because they preserve the 1-7 scale and provide easier, consistent interpretation.
+Higher scores indicate higher Thwarted Belongingness and Perceived Burdensomeness (worse outcomes).

 Time frame: Up to 7 weeks.